On the Road in the Sierra Nevada

 After the hike among the world’s biggest living things, our legs needed some rest.
 We headed for the viewpoints of Kings Canyon Scenic Byway (Hwy 180) on four wheels.
 The byway leads to an actual end-of-the-road sign at Kanawyers located about 40 miles (64 km) away from the park’s entrance (one-way).

 There’s no exit on the other side of the park, so you need to turn back unless you plan on camping in the wild.
 The road offers breath-taking views over Kings Canyon – a cleft deeper than Grand Canyon.
 Because of the elevation range, you can observe changing habitats from the comfort of your car.

-The geological forces, which sculptured the scenery of Sierra Nevada are vividly present around every bend.
-The colours of the surrounding mountains change throughout the day.
+The geological forces, which sculptured the scenery of Sierra Nevada, are vividly present around every bend.
+The colors of the surrounding mountains change throughout the day.
 The soft late afternoon sun turns rocky peaks into tender guardians of the valley.

 Tip: To get to the Scenic Byway from the Redwood Canyon, you can take the curvy 10 Mile Road and pass by the serene Hume Lake.
 Don’t forget to check the conditions and possible road closures on the park’s website.